 The next segment of the road may find your ears popping as you drop down from the mountains to the Arizona plains.
 At Seligman, the town displays its pride in the Mother Road with several vintage businesses including Juan Delgadillo’s famous Snow Cap Drive-In and his brother, Angel’s barber shop.
 Though the barber shop is closed, it still stands intact, complete with equipment, and now serves as a Visitor Center run by the family.

 At this point, Route 66 veers north away from I-40, where you will pass through several small towns including Grand Canyon Caverns, Peach Springs, and Valentine before dropping south again towards Kingman.
 Kingman is home to the historic Hotel Brunswick and the Arizona Route 66 Association in Kingman’s Powerhouse Building.
-A short side-trip off Route 66 from Kingman will take you northwest some twenty miles to the well-preserved ghost town of Chloride.
+A short side-trip off Route 66 from Kingman will take you northwest some 20 miles to the well-preserved ghost town of Chloride.

 Continuing south for a short period, Route 66 turns west again at McConnico, as you travel along the Oatman Highway.
 Oatman is a ghost town with a long mining history.
 Here, you will see vintage icons of the Old West before heading south to Topock, where you will cross the Colorado River to enter the Golden State of California.